yaqwsx/pcbnewTransition/README.md

 # Pcbnew Transition

-This library allows you to easily support all, KiCAD 7, 6 and 5 in your KiCAD plugins.
-It basically monkeypatches KiCAD Python module, so it matches KiCAD 7 API.
+This library allows you to easily support KiCAD 8, 7 and 6 in your KiCAD plugins.
+It basically monkeypatches KiCAD Python module, so it matches KiCAD 8 API.
 ## Usage